tidev/alloy/README.md

 ### Backbone

 Download the development version from https://backbonejs.org/ and put it into `Alloy/lib/alloy/backbone` with the correct version number.
 Open `Alloy/common/constants.js` and add the version to `SUPPORTED_BACKBONE_VERSIONS`.
 Then you can use your apps config.json file to switch to that version.
-If you want to make it the default version you can edit `DEFAULT_BACKBONE_VERSION`.
+If you want to make it the default version you can edit `DEFAULT_BACKBONE_VERSION` and the config.json files in all `template/` projects.

 ### Underscore